Betoken/betoken-js/README.md

 # BetokenJS

-Javascript API for managing the Betoken fund.
+Javascript API for interacting with the Betoken fund.

 ## Getting Started